NCAS-CMS/cfdm/docs/source/tutorial.rst

 `~Field.cell_methods`           Cell methods
 ==============================  =====================

-Each of these methods returns a `Constructs` class instance that is like read-only dictionary.
-It contains values that are the metadata constructs of chosen type, keyed by a unique identifier called a "construct key":
+Each of these attributes returns a `Constructs` class instance that maps metadata constructs to a unique identifier called a "construct key".
+The `Constructs` class has similarities to a "read-only" Python dictionary in that it has `~Constructs.get`, `~Constructs.items`, `~Constructs.keys` and `~Constructs.values` methods that correspond to the corresponding `dict` methods.

 ..
 Each of these methods returns a dictionary whose values are the metadata constructs of one type, keyed by a unique identifier